rlearsch/rlearsch.github.io/_portfolio/20220622_NBA_bio-modeling.md

 #### Create Age
 I will use the birthdate column to calculate the age of the player in the 2017-2018 season.
-This season ended on May 31st, so I will take their age on June 1st.

 ```python